elementor/wp2static/readme.md

 There is a great [Dockerized FTP server](https://github.com/stilliard/docker-pure-ftpd) which I've found useful in development.
 I may extend this to also serve the hosted files for more complete test capabilities.
 So long as you can install Docker, this is a much less painful way to get a local FTP server and users setup than what I've experienced before.

+### Debugging

+Connect to the container running the Apache instance.

+`sudo docker ps` To find the running container.

+`sudo docker exec -it {CONTAINER_ID} bash`

+Tail the PHP error log as such `tail -f /var/log/apache2/php_err.log`

 ## Support

 Please [raise an issue](https://github.com/leonstafford/wordpress-static-html-plugin/issues/new) here on GitHub or on the plugin's [support forum](https://wordpress.org/support/plugin/static-html-output-plugin).